mastrojs/mastrojs.github.io/src/content/docs/guide/setup.md

 ## Install the _Mastro_ extension

-The _Mastro_ static site generator (SSG) is special in that it can also run as a VS Code extension in your browser.
-That way you don't have to install a runtime like Node.js or Deno on your computer, and you don't have to mess around with the terminal and command line.

 Install the following two VS Code extensions.
-In the _Activity Bar_ on the left, click the _Extensions_ icon (looks like four blocks with one flying away).
+In the _Activity Bar_ on the left, click the _Extensions_ icon (four blocks, with one flying away).

 - Install [Mastro](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) by searching for `mastro` (it should be the first search result, the one with the picture of a cook) and click _Install_.
 Click _Trust Publisher & Install_ when prompted.
 - Install [FAST Tagged Template Literals](https://marketplace.visualstudio.com/items?itemName=ms-fast.fast-tagged-templates) by searching for `fast-tagged-templates`.